close-up of blooming dogwood tree's white flowers

 WHO WE ARE

-Dean John Z. Kiss speaking at a podium at Commencement
+Dean John Z. Kiss speaks at 2023 Undergrad Commencement

 MEET OUR DEAN